 The Aggressive mode affects the performance of backup, restore, duplication, and replication jobs.
 To minimize the effect, use the Graceful mode.
-This choice pauses the encryption process while the system is busy but slows down the encryption process.
+This choice temporarily pauses the encryption process when the system is busy and can slow down that process.
 The Aggressive mode keeps the process active and aggressively running regardless of system state.